 A positive relationship between parent and child can only be formed on mutual trust.
 This also teaches them to form trusting relationships with others throughout their lives.

 Encourage Sharing of Emotions

-Teach your child to openly share his emotions.
-Have frequent discussions about how he is feeling or how he feels after a particular experience, such as a conflict with a friend or losing a pet.
+Teach your children to openly share their emotions.
+Have frequent discussions about how they are feeling or how they feel after a particular experience, such as a conflict with a friend or losing a pet.

 Teach your children that boys and girls experience the same emotions and never discourage an emotion based on gender.